-Polycystic ovary syndrome (PCOS) is poorly understood and is characterized by varying degrees of hyperandrogenism, ovarian dysfunction and polycystic ovaries.
-Due to insulin resistance, women with PCOS are at increased risk for metabolic syndrome and consequent diabetes and cardiovascular events.
-Unopposed estrogen may result in endometrial cancer.
-Once identified, women need to be counseled and treated appropriately to reduce their risk of these health problems.
+Polycystic ovary syndrome (PCOS) is the most common endocrinopathy affecting reproductive aged women, with a prevalence of 10-13%.
+It is a heterogeneous and poorly understood condition characterized by varying degrees of hyperandrogenism, ovarian dysfunction and polycystic ovaries.
+Due to insulin resistance, women with PCOS are at increased risk for metabolic syndrome and consequent diabetes, cardiovascular events, and sleep disorders.
+Unopposed estrogen from chronic anovulation may result in premenopausal endometrial cancer even though the absolute risk remains low.
+Once identified, women need to be counseled and treated appropriately to reduce their risk of these complications, while optimizing fertility, and reducing preconception risk factors throughout their lifetimes.

 First-Line Interventions